 the same paint pigments combined with gum Arabic.

 Tube watercolors have glycerin

 and other additives that keep the paint flexible in the tube.
-Tube watercolors produce more brilliant colors because you don't have to add so much water when you use them.
+Tube watercolors produce more brilliant colors because you don't have to add so much water before you use them.

-Yes, you may purchase canvas made specifically for
+Yes, you may purchase "Ad" canvas specifically made for

 watercolors.
 Make sure the label says it can be used for watercolor.